 The objective should be to use colour to make the people in your home feel warm, safe and accepted.

 Using colour: how much is too much?

 Colour can be intimidating for many people because they don’t want to go overboard, regret their choices later on or give their guests a headache.
-Keeping in mind the meanings above, strong hues like red cushions, yellow cushions and orange cushions are great to add a pop of colour against a plain background like white and grey.
+Keeping in mind the meanings above, strong hues like red cushions, yellow cushions and orange cushions are great to add a pop of colour against a plain background like white colour quilt covers and grey.
 These colours are best used sparingly, otherwise their impact can become overpowering.
 More subtle colours like teal cushions and gold cushions can be used more liberally, or even in combination.